 "Do I need to be ready just yet or have I got time to go to the restroom?"

 "You've probably got a few minutes," Sam said to her retreating form before returning to his office.
 He sat behind his desk and picked up the pile of mail he had brought from home.
 He opened one and threw it straight into the bin then placed a handwritten letter from a friend to one side.
 The next letter he opened, it was a telephone bill and he scanned the list of numbers.
-"What the?" he pulled out his cell phone and started scrolling through the numbers.
+"What the-" he pulled out his cell phone and started scrolling through the numbers.
 "Ah," he said as he realised the number with the ridiculously high amount of call time was Toby's new phone.
 He picked up his coffee and grimaced at its unusually bitter taste.
-He switched on his laptop.
-The screen lurched from side to side and Sam shook his head and took another swig of coffee.
-He decided to put off starting work by phoning Margaret and asking if Leo would be free later in the day.
+The screen of his laptop lurched from side to side and Sam shook his head and took another swig of coffee.
+He decided to put off starting by phoning Margaret and asking if Leo would be free later in the day.

 As his hand touched the phone his office appeared to tilt ninety degrees before righting itself.
 Sam rubbed at his eyes and tried again.
 This time the phone seemed to move out of his reach.
 He took a deep breath and swallowed hard at the swell of nausea that rose in him.
 The taste of coffee and something that he didn't recognise rose in his throat.
-He lifted the Styrofoam cup to his nose and breathed in.
+He lifted the Styrofoam cup to his nose.
 It smelled normal but the taste in his mouth had now intensified, making him want to retch.
-His office was spinning and he leapt from his chair and started to pace haphazardly.
-His phone rang and Sam covered his ears at the noise.
-The lights suddenly seemed too bright and Sam winced as with one hand on the wall, he guided himself out of his office and into Toby's.
+His office was spinning and he rose and started to pace haphazardly.
+Sam covered his ears at the noise of his phone ringing.
+The lights suddenly seemed too bright and he winced as with one hand on the wall, he guided himself out of his office and into Toby's.